Healthy Pumpkin Bread Recipe

-This healthier pumpkin bread is so moist and perfect, you’d never guess that it wasn’t 100% indulgent.
+This healthy pumpkin bread is so moist and perfect, you’d never guess that it wasn’t 100% indulgent.

 Another reason I like making breads like this more healthy is so that I can feel good about my daughter eating them.
 I feel confident that I am feeding her something that is not going to contribute to health problems later in life.